 MetadataShow full item record

+The paper examines the nexus between institutions and uncertainty in natural resources management contexts.
+It argues that conventional understandings of institutions fail to focus on how institutions deal with the ever-increasing forms of uncertainty impinging on rural livelihoods.
 The paper outlines three different forms of uncertainty: ecological, livelihood and knowledge uncertainty.
 By reviewing a large literature, the paper demonstrates how conventional understandings of institutions neglect the everyday contexts within which institutions are located and the overlapping domains between different institutional arrangements.
 By drawing on a wide range of theoretical approaches to understanding institutions and by exploring case studies around water, pastoralism and biotechnology, the paper argues that a sophisticated understanding of the relationship between institutions and uncertainty calls for a radical re-thinking of conventional ways of viewing resources, legal systems and, property regimes.
 This calls for new forms of governance, inclusionary decision-making arenas, the addressing of questions of power and the overhauling of sharp dichotomies between local and the global as well as formal and informal processes.

-Is part of seriesIDS discussion papers;372
+Is part of seriesIDS Discussion Paper;372

 - IDS Research